Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0DPbCQ4WQHU.md

 ### Transcript

-> paintable vehicles when that's what i want to know, is there any plan to get paintable before or did i dream that i feel like every time i bring it up they were yeah yeah they were way way way back okay i'm not crazy good way back when i also asked that question every single time i think about it yep you do but you like it
+> paintable vehicles when that's what I want to know, is there any plan to get paintable before or did I dream that I feel like every time I bring it up they were yeah yeah they were way way way back okay I'm not crazy good way back when I also asked that question every single time I think about it yep you do but you like it
 >
 > [Laughter]
 >